Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### _Sequential Topic Model_

 Back to the core of our question regarding behavior changes over time, incorporating changes in topics over time a period seemed the most appropriate for detecting changes.

 To process the model, I grouped songs by year of release to create a chronological evaluation group.
 Then, I tuned parameters in order to create the proper amount of sensitivity in vocabulary changes across topics that could be detected.
 This was done by adjusting a parameter called _chain variance_.

 Visualization was key to understanding the output of the sequential topic model, so using Plotly provided an interactive platform within my Jupyter Notebook to conduct my analysis.

 In exploring the model outputs, I picked up on the same word 'myself' being used and contextually what other words were included in that topic over time.
 The two charts below show the probability of certain words changing overtime along certain themes.
 Certain words were less used while others became more likely to appear.
 If words signaling troubling behavior or thoughts can be flagged, then treatment plans can be built around the needs of the patient at that time.

+Language usage between 'dead' and 'myself' has changed over time between 2006 to 2016.

 ![Topic 2006](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/overtime2006.png)